Demographics of Turkmenistan: Ethnic groups

-The table shows the ethnic composition of Turkmenistan's population (in percent) between 1926 and 1995.
+The table shows the ethnic composition of Turkmenistan's population (in percent) between 1926 and 2022.
 There has been a sharp decline in the Slavic ethnic groups (Russians and Ukrainians) and also Kazakhs and Tatars since independence (as captured in the 1979 and 1995 censuses).
 Uzbeks are now the second largest ethnic group in Turkmenistan, with Russians relegated to the third place.
 According to data announced in Ashgabat in February 2001, 91% of the population are Turkmen, 3% are Uzbeks, and 2% are Russians.
 Between 1989 and 2001 the number of Turkmen in Turkmenistan doubled (from 2.5 to 4.9 million), while the number of Russians dropped by two-thirds (from 334,000 to slightly over 100,000).

 Azerbaijanis in Turkmenistan

 The significant presence of Azerbaijanis in Turkmenistan dates from the early twentieth century.
 A massive influx of Azerbaijanis migrated to Turkmenistan due to the devastating 1902 Shamakhi earthquake.

-Beyler of Shamakhi settled mainly in Krasnovodsk and Ashabad (now known as Turkmenbashi and Ashgabad respectively).
+Beyler of Shamakhi settled mainly in Krasnovodsk and Ashgabad (now known as Turkmenbashi and Ashgabat respectively).
 The Beyler's wealth spurred a big "investment boom" in Turkestan (Turkmenistan).
 Beyler began to build new buildings by using modernized technological equipment.
 In a short time, a large number of hotels, houses, teahouses, caravanserais, mosques, madrasas, schools, and theaters were built.

 Azerbaijanis were also involved in the fight against the Bolsheviks.
 Azerbaijanis were found among the Basmachi fighters led by Enver Pasha, and some helped finance the movement.
 For decades, the fight against the colonial policy of Bolsheviks failed.
 Most of the members of Basmachi movement were killed in the battles of the independence of Turkestan, the other part were exiled to labor camps of Gulag.

 During the 70 years of Soviet rule, Azerbaijani Bays and warriors were declared as a national enemy and their names were erased from history books.
 Today they have been rehabilitated.

 At the period of the collapse of the USSR, 36,000 Azerbaijanis lived in Turkmenistan, now their population has reached over 52,000.

 While living in Turkmenistan, Azerbaijanis have contributed to the culture and art of the country.
 Musical instruments such as Gaval, Nagara, Tar, Saz and Kamancheh have gained popularity in Turkmenistan, and Azerbaijani dishes like dovga, syabzi-frying, and sweet rice have become favorite dishes of Turkmenistanis.
 Today, the Azerbaijani community of Turkmenistan has its own mosques, musicians, and dancers.

-Some famous Azerbaijanis from Turkmenistan are: the chief of Baku City Executive Power Hajibala Abutalibov, Elnur Huseynov who represented Azerbaijan twice in the Eurovision Song Contest and the winner of The Voice of Turkey, singer Natavan Habibi, a well-known geologist Shamil Azizbeko, film director Ajdar Ibrahimov, national heroes of Azerbaijan Fakhraddin Musayev and Tahir Bagirov, the first woman in the oil industry, and the Minister of Foreign Affairs from 1959 to 1983.
+Some famous Azerbaijanis from Turkmenistan are: the chief of Baku City Executive Power Hajibala Abutalibov, Elnur Huseynov who represented Azerbaijan twice in the Eurovision Song Contest and the winner of The Voice of Turkey, singer Natavan Habibi, a well-known geologist Shamil Azizbayov, film director Ajdar Ibrahimov, national heroes of Azerbaijan Fakhraddin Musayev and Tahir Bagirov, the first woman in the oil industry, and the Minister of Foreign Affairs from 1959 to 1983.
 Tahira Tahirova also was born in Turkmenistan.

-CIA World Factbook demographic statistics

-The following demographic statistics are from the CIA World Factbook as of September 2018, unless otherwise indicated.